allwin199/puppy-raffle-audit/audit-data/report.md

 - [Findings](#findings)
 	- [High](#high)
 		- [\[H-1\] Reentrancy attack in `PuppyRaffle::refund` allows entrant to drain raffle balance.](#h-1-reentrancy-attack-in-puppyrafflerefund-allows-entrant-to-drain-raffle-balance)
+		- [\[H-2\] Weak randomness in `PuppyRaffle::selectWinner` allows users to influence or predict the winner and influence or predict the winner puppy.](#h-2-weak-randomness-in-puppyraffleselectwinner-allows-users-to-influence-or-predict-the-winner-and-influence-or-predict-the-winner-puppy)
 	- [Medium](#medium)
+		- [\[M-1\] Looping through players array to check for duplicates in `PuppyRaffle::enterRaffle` is a potential denial of service(DOS) attack, incrementing gas costs for future entrants.](#m-1-looping-through-players-array-to-check-for-duplicates-in-puppyraffleenterraffle-is-a-potential-denial-of-servicedos-attack-incrementing-gas-costs-for-future-entrants)
 	- [Low](#low)
 		- [\[L-1\] `PuppyRaffle::getActivePlayerIndex` returns 0 for non-existent players and for players at index 0, causing a player at index 0 to incorrectly think they have not entered the raffle.](#l-1-puppyrafflegetactiveplayerindex-returns-0-for-non-existent-players-and-for-players-at-index-0-causing-a-player-at-index-0-to-incorrectly-think-they-have-not-entered-the-raffle)
 	- [Gas](#gas)